skyfe79/Awesome/README.md

 - [qwen-code](https://github.com/QwenLM/qwen-code) - qwen-code is a coding agent that lives in digital world.
 - [claude-code-router](https://github.com/musistudio/claude-code-router) - Use Claude Code as the foundation for coding infrastructure, allowing you to decide how to interact with the model while enjoying updates from Anthropic.
 - [short-video-maker](https://github.com/gyoridavid/short-video-maker) - Creates short videos for TikTok, Instagram Reels, and YouTube Shorts using the Model Context Protocol (MCP) and a REST API.
-- [sim](https://github.com/simstudioai/sim) - Sim Studio is an open-source AI agent workflow builder.
+- [sim](https://github.com/simstudioai/sim) - Sim is an open-source AI agent workflow builder.
 Sim Studio's interface is a lightweight, intuitive way to quickly build and deploy LLMs that connect with your favorite tools.
 - [n8n-mcp](https://github.com/czlonkowski/n8n-mcp) - A MCP for Claude Desktop / Claude Code / Windsurf / Cursor to build n8n workflows for you
 - [stagewise](https://github.com/stagewise-io/stagewise) - stagewise is the first frontend coding agent for existing production-grade web apps 🪄  -- Lives inside your browser 💻 -- Makes changes in local codebase 🤓 -- Compatible with all kinds of frameworks and setups 💪
 - [claudia](https://github.com/getAsterisk/claudia) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework
-- [opencode](https://github.com/sst/opencode) - AI coding agent, built for the terminal.
-- [mcp-containers](https://github.com/metorial/mcp-containers) - Containerized versions of hundreds of MCP servers 📡 🧠
+- [mcp-containers](https://github.com/metorial/mcp-containers) - Metorial MCP Containers - Containerized versions of hundreds of MCP servers 📡 🧠
 - [XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants and other MCP clients.
+- [lemmy](https://github.com/badlogic/lemmy) - Wrapper around tool using LLMs for agentic workflows
 - [tweakcn](https://github.com/jnsahaj/tweakcn) - A visual no-code theme editor for shadcn/ui components
 - [macos-automator-mcp](https://github.com/steipete/macos-automator-mcp) - An MCP server to run AppleScript and JXA (JavaScript for Automation) to macOS.
 - [open-codex](https://github.com/ymichael/open-codex) - Lightweight coding agent that runs in your terminal